Skip to content

 Soundcard Not Detected

-Ensure sounddevice is installed and your audio device is properly connected:
+Ensure the soundcard extra is installed and your audio device is properly connected:

 You can list available audio devices with: